isamu/firebase-vue3-startup-kit/README.md

 This is a Start-Up kit for a Firebase web project, which uses Vue3 and firebase 9.

+This package includes vite, vue-router, pinia, tailwindcss, prettier, vue-tsc

 ## Requirements

-- Node.js version 14 or later.
+- Node.js version 16 or later.

 ## Instruction